 I moved to Corpus Christi in December of 1976.
-I lived there with my first wife Dolores and our two children, Anthony and Jessica, until October of 1981 when I accepted a position with an oil distributor in Dallas; a move that I soon came to regret.
-During the years from 1977 to 1992 my main focus of employment was operations for distributors as well as some sales time in finished oils, lubricants and fuels.
-I was divorced in 1983, and eventually moved back to Iowa in 1992.
+I lived there with my first wife Dolores and our two children, Anthony and Jessica, until October of 1981 when I accepted a position with an oil distributor in Dallas.
+Writing had taken a back seat.

-It took me until 2010 and my present wife (who just happens to be my true soul mate, the perfect companion, lover and best friend I could have ever hoped for) Kim, who shares my love for the sea, to get back to the Coastal Bend.
-I brought Kim to the Coastal Bend in August of 2009 and together, we fell in love with Rockport.
-The artistic flair, the live oak trees, the wildlife, the bays all around us and the proximity to Mustang and Padre Islands were all major influences in our decision to leave the frozen northlands behind!
-And, as fledgling bird watchers, we discovered the plethora of species that migrate through the area every year, as well as those that winter here.
-Rockport is where I will spend the rest of my life, and my wife shares that sentiment.
+It took me until 2010 and my present wife (who just happens to be my true soul mate, the perfect companion, lover and best friend I could have ever hoped for) Kim, to get back to the Coastal Bend.
+I brought her to the Gulf Coast in August of 2009 and together, we fell in love with Rockport.

-Hurricane Harvey, which hit Rockport on August 25th of 2017 led to relocating to Stevens Point, Wisconsin, the city where her father grew up, and many of her relatives remain.
+Hurricane Harvey, which hit Rockport on August 25, 2017 led to our relocation to Stevens Point, Wisconsin, the city where her father grew up, and many of her relatives remain.
 I reside here now with my wife Kim, our two dogs - Banx and Cheyenne, and one very bossy Mackerel Tabby by the name of Katsumi.
-Here is werhehereplan on spending the rest of our days. we
+Here is were we plan on spending the rest of our days.

 In my early teens I discovered THH White and JRR Tolkien and read everything I could by them.
 Over the years, there were many authors that influenced me from Edgar Allen Poe to Tom Clancy.
 Among those that had the most influence were James Clavell, Herman Wouk, Stephen King, Anne Rice, James Michener and one author destined to become my favorite, John Sanford.
 Although, of late, I have become a fan of Greg Gongrain and his "Immortals" series.e

 I found the release in poetry that I had been looking for in alcohol and drugs and it became an integral part of my recovery.

-in May of 2016 Xlibris Publishing released a collection of my poetry and musings, as well as photography, titled "Life and Death in a Single Breath".
+in May of 2016 I released a collection of my poetry and musings, as well as photography, titled "Life and Death in a Single Breath".
 In publishing, I fulfilled a promise made to my mom and daughter Jessica that someday I would share my work.

-In June of 2017, my first short story was published by Cetntm Press in their Anthology "100 Voices."
+In June of 2017, my first short story was published by Centum Press, (now Snow Leopard Publishing) in their Anthology "100 Voices."
 My contribution as one of the 100 writers featured is titled "Radar Love"; a story of a stray dog that wandered into my shop and heart and changed me forever.

 One reader wrote me she enjoys reading one of my poems in the morning and then again at night.
 The result, in her words, can be amazing as to what she takes away from the piece.

-My first novel is best described as a crime thriller; "Evolution of a Killer: A Lazarus Solaris Novel", the first in a series I have in my mind.
+My first novel is best described as a crime thriller; "Evolution of a Killer: A Lazarus Solaris Novel", the first in a series titled "The Lazarus Solaris Chronicles".